tenbonks/scriptio-qoutes-app/README.md

 - Once these were in place, add all files to git, and commit them.
 - Push to Github and Heroku, I used vscode's git interface to streamline this, but a command for this is | <code>git push origin master && git push heroku master</code>
 - Instruct Heroku to start the app, (scale dynos) | <code>git push origin master && git push heroku master</code>
-- Go back to the app in Heroku, click settings, and youll be able to reveal config vars, I set 2 initially, then added a 3rd later to hide an API KEY.
+- Go back to the app in Heroku, click settings, and you'll be able to reveal config vars, I set 2 initially, then added a 3rd later to hide my MONGODB_URI.
 - The 2 initial config variables were | IP = 0.0.0.0 | PORT = 5000
 - Within the applications page in Heroku, it can now be opened and the app will run.